its-Jaxx/FilePumper/README.md

 # FilePumper
-Created by jaxx#0001 - If you want to distribute it, please credit me.
+Created by aftxrlifx - If you want to distribute it, please credit me.

 You can either download the existing .exe file or you can compile it yourself using the source files.